 Key dates are often a focus for advanced rare coin investors.
-They seldom surface in the marketplace and when they do they don’t stay on offering for long.
-Demand is always strong for these legendary key date coins
+They seldom surface in the marketplace and when they do, they don’t stay on offer for long.
+Demand is always strong for these legendary key date coins.

 Want to read more?
 Subscribe to the Blanchard Newsletter and get our tales from the vault, our favorite stories from around the world and the latest tangible assets news delivered to your inbox weekly.